When to Retire/Dispose LiPo Battery?

 The Average Lifespan of a LiPo Battery

-A few hundreds of cycles might sound like a lot, but for us FPV drone pilots, it’s quite likely that we crash and damage them way before we hit that number :)
+I generally replace my batteries every 200 to 300 cycles, assuming they aren’t damaged before reaching the end of their usable life.
+A few hundred charge cycles might sound like a lot, but for us FPV drone pilots, it’s quite likely that we crash and damage them well before hitting that number.

-But even if you have charged and discharge your battery over 500 times, you can still use it as long as you are happy with its performance and there is no visible damage.
-One of the biggest issues with heavily used LiPo would probably be the built-up internal resistance which causes bad voltage sag.
-Also they might not hold the charge that well when they get old.
+Even if you have charged and discharged your battery over 500 times, you can still use it as long as you are satisfied with its performance and there is no visible damage.
+However, one of the biggest issues with heavily used LiPo batteries is the increased internal resistance, which causes significant voltage sag.
+Additionally, older batteries don’t hold a charge as well as they once did so you might notice less flight time.

 Check Internal Resistance